-Osteoarthritis: Obesity increases the strain placed on weight-bearing joints, additionally promoting inflammation within the body.
-These factors may cause complications like osteoarthritis.
+Osteoarthritis: Obesity increases the strain placed on weight-bearing joints, causing inflammation within the body.
+This may cause problems like osteoarthritis.

 Severe COVID-19 Symptoms: Obesity increases the danger of developing severe symptoms if you become infected with the virus that causes coronavirus disease 2019 (COVID-19).
 People who have severe cases of COVID-19 may require treatment in medical care units or maybe mechanical assistance to breathe.

-As per the obesity definition, overweight is caused due to overeating.
+As per the obesity definition, being overweight is caused due to overeating.
 By following certain steps, we can control being overweight.
-They are as follows daily exercise, a healthy diet, and a long-term commitment to watch what you eat and drink.
+They are as follows: daily exercise, a healthy diet, and a long-term commitment to watch what you eat and drink.

 Exercise Regularly: You need to urge 150 to 300 minutes of moderate-intensity activity every week to stop weight gain.
 The physical activities include walking fastly and swimming.

-Follow a Healthy-Eating Plan: specialise in low-calorie, nutrient-dense foods, like fruits, vegetables and whole grains.
+Follow a Healthy-Eating Plan: specialize in low-calorie, nutrient-dense foods, like fruits, vegetables, and whole grains.
 Avoid saturated fat and limit sweets and alcohol.
 Eat three regular meals in a day with limited snacking, during this you can enjoy the high-calorie desserts or beverages in small quantities.

-Avoid the Traps that Cause You to Eat: Identify situations that trigger out-of-control eating.
-You can plan and develop strategies for handling these sorts of situations that will make you eat more and stay on top of things of your eating behaviours.
+Avoid the Traps that Cause you to Eat: Identify situations that trigger out-of-control eating.
+You can plan and develop strategies for handling these sorts of situations that will make you eat more and stay on top of your eating behaviors.

 1. What is the Meaning of Obesity?
 What are the Causes of Obesity?